-Enrollment is now open.
+Enrollment is closed.

 Habits of Happy Teachers: Perspectives on Thriving in Education

 Teaching has always been a demanding field, requiring intellectual curiosity, creativity, and stamina.
-The restrictions and adaptations it required of the educational environment stressed faculty and students in a multitude of ways.
+The restrictions and adaptations the pandemic required of the educational environment stressed faculty and students in a multitude of ways.
 Excitement and motivation for teaching and learning is still in recovery mode.
 This course provides opportunities for reflecting on our experiences, drawing inspiration from our colleagues, exploring habits that promote wellness, and regaining our “spark.”
 You will come away with fresh perspectives on educator social-emotional support, stress management, motivation, supportive relationships, successful habits, and much more!

 Start Teaching Today for New-to-Teaching CTE Instructors